The Complete Cyber Insurance Guide 2026

 What happens if your BEC loss is excluded because you didn't have the social engineering endorsement?

 Business email compromise is the most common cyber claim we see — an attacker impersonates a vendor or executive, convinces the accounting team to wire funds to a fraudulent account, and the money is gone before anyone notices.
 Here's the problem: most base cyber policies cover the breach, the forensics, and the notification costs, but not the wire transfer loss itself.
 Coverage for funds transferred voluntarily at the direction of an impostor requires a specific social engineering fraud endorsement, and that endorsement typically has its own sub-limit that is often a fraction of the cyber aggregate.
-Without it, a six-figure wire fraud loss is uninsured even though you carry $3M in cyber coverage.
+Without it, a six-figure wire fraud loss is uninsured even though you carry a seven-figure cyber aggregate.

 How we fix this: Add a social engineering fraud endorsement with a limit that matches your largest realistic wire exposure.
 Pair it with a documented payment verification protocol — callback verification for any wire change request — because most carriers will reduce or deny BEC claims where the client failed to follow a basic verification step.